On doubly twisted product immersions: Preliminaries

 We denote the Riemannian manifold $(N,g_{N})$ by $N_{1}\times _{(\sigma_{1},\sigma _{2})}N_{2}$.
 In particular, if $\sigma _{2}=1$ is constant, then $N_{1}\times _{(\sigma _{1},\sigma _{2})}N_{2}$ is called the \textit{twisted product} of $(N_{1},g_{N_{1}})$ and $(N_{2},g_{N_{2}})$ with twisting function $\sigma _{1}$.
 Moreover, if $\sigma _{1}$ depends only on $N_{1}$, then $N_{1}\times _{\sigma _{1}}N_{2}$ is called \textit{warped product} of $(N_{1},g_{N_{1}})$ and $(N,g_{N_{2}})$ with the warping function $\sigma _{1}$.

-Ponge and Reckziegel \cite{ponge} mentioned that the conformal change of a Riemannian metric can be interpreted as a twisted product, namely one where the first factor $M_1$ consist of one point only.
+Ponge and Reckziegel in \cite{ponge} mentioned that the conformal change of a Riemannian metric can be interpreted as a twisted product, namely, one where the first factor $M_1$ consists of one point only.
 Therefore, formulas and assertions for doubly twisted products are applicable in many situations.